srthMD/group-scraper/README.md

 ## Usage

-❗**This script is meant to run in a terminal that supports ASCII escape codes.**
+❗**This script is meant to run in a terminal that supports the UTF-8 character set.**

 ❗**It is recommended to run with the latest version of Python.**